youssefjedidi/Aircraft_Noise_Predictor/README.md

 This project aims to predict aircraft noise levels using machine learning regression models.
 Aircraft noise is a significant concern for communities near airports, and accurate prediction models can aid in noise mitigation efforts.
 In this project, we explore various regression techniques to predict noise levels based on different parameters.

 ## Dataset
-The dataset used in this project is sourced from the Aircraft Noise and Performance (ANP) Data of the EASA.
+The dataset used in this project is sourced from multiple datasets of the Aircraft Noise and Performance (ANP) Data of the EASA.
 The 'aircraft_noise.csv' file is a cleaned dataset with the necessary parameters needed for the models.
 It contains information on various parameters related to aircraft noise, including sound metrics, operational characteristics, and aircraft sound levels at 10,000 ft altitude.

 ## Technologies Used
 - Python